natsci-droid/Udacity_DRL_P1_Navigation/Report.md

 ### Introduction

 This report describes the implementation of the Deep Q-Network to solve the banana environment.
 The first method implemented uses the double DQN implementation.
-The original development of the DQN algorithm is decribed in: [click here] (https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+The original development of the DQN algorithm is decribed [here](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

 ### Deep Q-Network